Bethenny Frankel Is Finally Revealing Details About Her New Reality Show After Leaving ‘Housewives’

 “They’re my execution, so it’s amazing to be able to take the next step in television.
 And, Mark Burnett is another level — I’ve met my match!
 I’ve met my match romantically, and I’ve met my match, creatively, business-wise and [in] television with Mark Burnett.”

-Frankel recently appeared on Shark Tank as a “Guest Shark” and she talked about her experience on the show, as well.
+Frankel recently appeared on Shark Tank as a “Guest Shark” and she talked about her experience on the show to ET as well.
 She said that some of the people involved in the network and production company worried that she wouldn’t be able to keep up with the rest of the cast.
-Because she was involved in the Housewives, she says, they assumed that she wasn’t to be taken seriously.
+Because she was involved in reality tv as a Housewife, she says, they assumed she wasn’t to be taken seriously.

 But, she said, she informed the producers that she’d been on the cover of Forbes and felt confident she could hold her own.